← All articles

 Beyond the OEMs, regional and specialised stores still matter for the right title.
 APKPure, Uptodown, and Amazon Appstore (especially on Amazon Fire devices) all transact non-trivial volume in specific niches.
 Niche curators like itch.io and GOG Mobile address audiences that are unreachable through Play Store search alone.

-What’s broken about the binary in 2026
+What the binary costs you in 2026

-The economics: revenue share, audience quality, CPI
+The economics: reach, audience quality, CPI

 CPI on alt stores is rarely an apples-to-apples comparison.
 A “low CPI” on an OEM store may reflect lower ad supply but also less competitive ad inventory.
 Net-net it’s still usually cheaper than Play UA, but you have to model lifetime value alongside the install cost — not in isolation.